Khang-TB/Optimizing-location-network/README.md

    See `Report.pdf` for detailed explanations and results.

 > ⚠️ **Disclaimer**
-> The author shaped the optimisation logic and business assumptions, but he is **NOT** a Python programmer.
+> The author shaped the optimisation logic and business assumptions, but he is **NOT** an advanced Python programmer.
 > Most of the code was produced with AI assistance and then checked against the model’s intent.
+Syntax was frequently look up as needed.
-> Consider this implementation a proof‑of‑concept that showcases the author's analytical reasoning, not as production‑ready software.
+> This repository is a proof‑of‑concept to demonstrate analytical reasoning, not production‑ready software.

 ---